 Residencies include University of the Arts, Tyler School of Art, UrbanGlass and the Brooklyn Navy Yard.
 She was the recipient of a Visionary Scholarship from the Art Alliance for Contemporary Glass in support of her 2015 fellowship at the Creative Glass Center of America at Wheaton Arts (NJ).
 Her essay, "Flame Grows Up" was published in Glass Quarterly magazine in the Summer 2018 issue.
 She delivered a commissioned lecture, "Flameworking in the Context of Contemporary Art" at the 2018 International Flameworking Conference at Salem Community College, and was the Keynote speaker at the 2022 International Society of Glass Bedmakers conference.

-Her work has been included in exhibitions at Heller Gallery (NY), Traver Gallery (WA), and the Delaware Contemporary (DE).
+"Second Nature", an exhibition of collaborative works by Amy Lemaire and Nicolas Touron was shown at SARAHCROWN in New York City in 2023.
+Her work has been included in exhibitions at the Delaware Contemporary (DE), Heller Gallery (NY), Traver Gallery (WA), and Helena Anrather (NY) .
 Her work "Pollen Flow" won the Acquisition Prize at Mad About Jewelry 2021 and is now included in the permanent collection of the Museum of Art and Design in NYC.
-"Second Nature", an exhibition of collaborative works with sculptor Nicolas Touron is currently on view at SARAHCROWN in New York City.

 bottom of page